-Why choose UCLA Health for gastroenterology?
+Why choose UCLA Health for gastroenterology and hepatology?

 Our areas of care

 We offer gastrointestinal disease services in the Melvin and Bren Simon Digestive Disease Center at UCLA Health.
 We offer a range of programs that address digestive problems and GI nutritional concerns, including:

 Celiac Disease Program: Our experts provide accurate diagnosis and medical management including individualized nutrition and wellness plans to optimize your health and quality of life.
 We use a team approach to care for patients with celiac disease and other gluten-related disorders.
 We work closely with subspecialists such as dermatology, endocrinology, neurology and rheumatology to address conditions that are associated with celiac disease.

 Center for Inflammatory Bowel Diseases (IBD): At the UCLA Health Center for Inflammatory Bowel Diseases, we understand that IBD, including Crohn’s disease and ulcerative colitis, can cause significant, unpredictable disruptions to your life.
 We use a comprehensive treatment approach with medications, diet changes and stress management and collaborate with colorectal surgeons, hepatologists, registered dietitians and more.